 Why?
 I ask myself.
 I can’t help it.
 It doesn’t matter how many times I read or hear or talk about the fortunes waiting buried in this land, about the imported idea that the indigenous are inferior which has had five hundred years to take root and bloom, about the CIA and their fear of communism or the United Fruit Company and their control of the economy—none of it satisfies the questioning that surfaces.

 Why?
 The intellectual author of the Ixil genocide, Ríos Montt, like thousands of Latin Americans, was trained in “counter-insurgency techniques” by the United States—techniques including torture and arresting the family members of those being questioned.
-Between 1981 and 1983, Montt oversaw seventy-seven massacres in Ixil.
+Between 1981 and 1983, Montt oversaw seventy-seven massacres in the Ixil region alone.
 Torture was common.
 They said the Ixil people were “pro-guerilla,” the “internal enemy.”
 And the money, millions of U.S. dollars, kept flowing.

 How?
 All of the Ixil people, an entire culture, became the enemy.
 A woman pregnant with the child of an Ixil man became the enemy.
 The child of an Ixil woman, born or not, became the enemy.
 The child will grow up to be a guerilla, they said.
 I have heard what they did to pregnant women.
 It moves my hands to clench my stomach, but clarifies nothing.

 Why?
 During his campaign, Donald Trump said both that he is pro-life and that the way to deal with enemies is to kill their family members.
 “The other thing with the terrorists is you have to take out their families,” he told Fox News.
 The first military operation he ordered was the raiding of a village in Yemen which, according to witnesses, killed an 8-year-old U.S. citizen.
 She was the daughter of radical cleric Anwar al-Awlaki, a U.S. citizen who was also killed without a trial—in a drone strike under Obama in 2011.
 Two weeks later, the Obama administration killed his son, also a U.S. citizen.
-His was sixteen.
-When asked, former White House Press Secretary, Robert Gibss, said that the 16-year old, who was estranged from his dad, should’ve had “a more responsible father.”
+He was sixteen, estranged from his father.
+He was eating dinner.
+When asked, former White House Press Secretary Robert Gibss said that the boy should’ve had “a more responsible father.”
+It is fathomless.

 Bright white clouds drape their veil along tree-covered peaks.
 I ask how and why over and over—or, rather, the land pulls these questions from me, each drop of water impels me to find something I can hold onto, something I can comprehend.
 But I cannot.
 It is like interrogating an innocent man.
 There are no answers here.